You are here: Home » News » Product News » Top Types of Belt Conveyors And Their Uses

 Underground Belt Conveyor

-• Underground belt conveyors use flame-resistant belts for safety.
+• Underground belt conveyors utilize flame-resistant belting for enhanced safety

 Tubular Belt Conveyor

-• The drive unit moves the belt over rollers and pulleys.
+• The drive unit propels the belt over a system of rollers and pulleys

-• The closed design keeps dust and dirt out.
+• The enclosed design prevents dust emissions and material contamination

 Long Distance Belt Conveyor

-• Saving energy and safety rules protect workers and stop fires.
+• Energy efficiency measures and safety regulations protect workers and prevent fire hazards

 Tunnel Belt Conveyor

-• They can move things up to 15 kilometers.
+• Transport distances can extend up to 15 kilometers

 Corrugated Sidewall Belt Conveyor